 You will be reimbursed for your good will with a monthly payment of \$40 per night per student.

-Be part of a team that is exciting, "feel good" and a lot of fun.
+Be part of a team that is exciting, feel good and a lot of fun.

-Contact Pauline in the Homestay Office for more information.
+Contact Pauline Bussian in the Homestay Office for more information on 3813 4620 or pbussian@wmac.com.au